DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 Successful requests will return a response body including updates to the `training_status` attribute.

-For more detailed information see the specifications for this [notify DfE that an ECF participant has withdrawn from training endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-withdraw-put).
+For more detailed information see the specifications for this [notify DfE that a participant has withdrawn from training endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-id-withdraw-put).

 #### Providers should note:

 * DfE will **only** pay for participants who have had, at a minimum, a `started` declaration submitted against them
 * DfE will pay providers for declarations submitted where the `declaration_date` is before the date of the withdrawal

 Providers may see instances where a participant’s `training_status` and `participant_status` do not match.
-Providers are required to check the `participant_status` is accurate before notifying the DFE that the participant has withdrawn from ECF-based training with them altogether. **For example,** a participant has `"training_status": "active"` while their `"participant_status": "withdrawn"`.
+Providers are required to check the `participant_status` is accurate before notifying DFE that the participant has withdrawn from training with them altogether. **For example,** a participant has `"training_status": "active"` while their `"participant_status": "withdrawn"`.
 This would indicate an induction tutor has entered the DfE service to inform DfE that the participant has withdrawn from training at their school.
 However, the provider in partnership with that school has not yet withdrawn the participant via the API.
 The participant’s `training_status` will remain `active` until the provider investigates (to see if the participant has withdrawn or has transferred to a new school) and notifies DfE a participant has withdrawn from training (`"training_status": "withdrawn"`).

 #### Example request body: